-Taken together, our survey results and model exercises provide such theoretical and empirical insight: In particular, we show that frictions in nominal wages can explain why consumers associate higher inflation with worse economic outcomes, without the need for behavioral biases or inattention as in Kamdar (2019).
-While this negative association seems straightforward from a supply-side view, the perceived frictions affecting nominal incomes found in the empirical section help explain why consumers link inflation with worse economic outcomes even in the presence of demand shocks.
+mental models associate higher inflation with worse economic outcomes, without the need for behavioral biases or inattention as in Kamdar (2019).
+While this negative association seems straightforward from a supply-side view, the perceived frictions affecting nominal incomes found in the empirical analysis help explain why consumers associate inflation with worse economic outcomes even in the presence of demand shocks.

-Our paper is related to two further strands of the literature.
-First, our work fits into a growing literature that focuses on survey data to understand how economic agents form expectations about key variables, such as inflation; see, e.g., Coibion and Gorodnichenko (2015), Bordalo et al. (2020), Coibion, Gorodnichenko, and Ropele (2020a), Angeletos, Huo, and Sastry (2021), Coibion, Gorodnichenko, and Weber (2022), among many others.
-An even more recent literature is investigating relationships between inflation and economic activity expectations (see, e.g., Candia, Coibion, and Gorodnichenko (2020) and Coibion et al. (2019)).
-The present paper contributes to this branch of the literature with, to the best of our knowledge, the first in-depth investigation of the causal links between consumers' inflation and nominal income growth expectations in a large-scale survey.
-Other studies, such as Savignac et al. (2021), look at the relationship between firms' inflation expectations and wage expectations (through the lens of the latter being a cost of production), finding a low correlation in the context of France.
-We complement these findings by providing evidence of a causal relationship from inflation expectations to income growth expectations from the consumer's point of view.
-In addition, we link exogenous changes in inflation expectations to anticipated labor market actions.
+Our paper is related to two other strands of the literature.
+First, our work fits into a growing literature that focuses on survey data to understand how economic agents form expectations about key variables such as inflation; see, e.g., Coibion and Gorodnichenko (2015), Bordalo et al. (2020), Coibion, Gorodnichenko, and Ropele (2020a), Angeletos, Huo, and Sastry (2021), Coibion, Gorodnichenko, and Weber (2022), among many others.
+Relying on the overwhelming evidence of imperfect information presented by this branch of the literature, our paper uses information treatments to exogenously vary beliefs about two variables - expected inflation and expected income growth - and then to estimate the causal link between these two variables.

 Second, our paper is linked to the New Keynesian body of literature that incorporates Mortensen and Pissarides (1994) types of labor market search-and-matching frictions.
 Our model is largely adapted from papers such as Trigari (2006), Christoffel and Kuester (2008), Christoffel, Kuester, and Lizert (2009), and Gertler and Trigari (2009).
-Differently from these papers, we calibrate the model, namely, the nominal wage stickiness and elasticity of the wage-push factor with respect to inflation expectations, to match our new empirical facts.
-Papers such as Christiano, Eichenbaum, and Evans (2005), Smets and Wouters (2007), and Gali, Smets, and Wouters (2012) have shown that wage rigidities play an important role in explaining US aggregate data.
-Our paper provides additional evidence that wage rigidity is further reflected in consumers' inflation and income growth expectations.
-Furthermore, the assumption of a wage-push factor plays a similar role to withinquarter job-to-job transition probabilities being affected by inflation expectations.
-Krusell et al. (2017), for instance, consider within-period job-to-job transitions with a fixed probability.
+In contrast to these papers, we calibrate the model, namely, the nominal wage stickiness and elasticity of the wage-push factor with respect to inflation expectations, to match our new empirical facts.
+10 Papers such as Christiano, Eichenbaum, and Evans (2005), Smets and Wouters (2007), and Gali, Smets, and Wouters (2012) have shown that wage rigidities play an important role in explaining US aggregate data.
+Our paper provides additional evidence that wage rigidity is deeply embedded in consumers' inflation and income growth expectations, at least as of the time of our survey in 2022, amid a period of elevated inflation.